Plantar fasciitis

 The above measures can be combined with:

-• pharmacological treatment (analgesics and NSAIDs).
+• Pharmacological treatment (analgesics and NSAIDs).

-• radiofrequency of the first branch of the lateral plantar nerve.
+• Radiofrequency of the first branch of the lateral plantar nerve.

-• percutaneous intratissue electrolysis (PIE).
+• Percutaneous intratissue electrolysis (PTE).

 TAGS